:- multifile 'SU_messages':generate_message/3.

 list of pair

 The remaining list.

-'SU_messages':generate_message/3 underly all messages from Prolog.
+'SU_messages':generate_message/3 underlie all messages from Prolog.
 They may

 be examined and altered.
 They are found in

-The purpose of this predicate is to allow you to redefine the displayal of Prolog’s messages.
+The purpose of this predicate is to allow you to redefine how Prolog’s messages are displayed.
 For example, to translate all the messages from English into some other language.

 This predicate should not be modified if all you want to do is modify or